Last updated: May 2026

 It does not tell you how far the recovery goes.
 A bottom signal is not a price target.
 Position sizing and exit planning require a separate framework.

-How To Track This Yourself
+How to Track This Yourself

 On TradingView, enter BTC/VIX as a symbol.
-This plots the ratio directly on a chart.
 Switch to a logarithmic scale and zoom out to see the full history from 2015 onwards.
 Draw a line connecting the lows from the major fear events: 2015, 2020, 2023, 2024, 2025, and 2026.
 That line is your reference.

 You do not need to watch it daily.
 The conditions that bring it to the trendline are obvious in real time because they involve a VIX spike that is itself headline news.
 When you see the VIX at 40 or above, that is when it is worth pulling up the BTC/VIX chart and checking where the ratio sits relative to the trendline.